-We now compare the stress predicted by the two-dimensional model to the numerical simulations. \cref{fig:stress_simulation} reports the elastic stress components in the fluid (\(Ec = 0.1\)) at \(t_0-t = 0.15\) and \(1.9\cdot 10^{-4}\), respectively, in panel (a) and (b).
-Circles represent the numerical data, while the solid lines correspond to \cref{eq:stress_theory}.
-It is clear that the two-dimensional model gives an excellent description of the radial and azimuthal stress (the model does not include any stretching in the axial direction and thus lacks a prediction for axial stress).
-The results also show that close to \(t_0\), the stress in the radial direction dominates over the two other directions -- in line with the sketch proposed in \cref{fig:schematic_pinch-off}.
+We now compare the stress predicted by the two-dimensional model to the results of our three-dimensional numerical simulations. \cref{fig:stress_simulation} reports the elastic stress components in the fluid (\(Ec = 0.1\)) at \(t_0-t = 0.15\) and \(1.9\cdot 10^{-4}\), respectively, in panel (a) and (b).
+Circles represent the numerical data, where the different colors correspond to $\sigma_{rr}$, $\sigma_{\theta\theta}$, and $\sigma_{zz}$.
+These numerical data can be used to test the 2D model, which neglected any axial flow.
+By consequence, the model only has predictions for $\sigma_{rr}$ and $\sigma_{\theta \theta}$, given by \cref{eq:stress_theory}.
+These are shown as the solid lines, and can be compared without any adjustable parameters to the 3D numerical results.
+It is clear that the model gives an excellent description of the radial and azimuthal stress, suggesting that the neglected axial flow is subdominant.
+The results also show that close to \(t_0\), the stress in the radial direction dominates over the two other directions -- this observation formed the basis for the sketch proposed in \cref{fig:schematic_pinch-off}.
 It is of interest to evaluate the stress \cref{eq:stress_theory} inside the liquid at bubble edge (\(r=h\)), which close to pinch-off (\(h/h_0 \to 0\)) reduces to

 Hence, while the azimuthal stress remains finite, the radial stress tends to diverge (in line with \cref{fig:stress_simulation}b).